Family planning: Finances

 Family planning is among the most cost-effective of all health interventions.
 "The cost savings stem from a reduction in unintended pregnancy, as well as a reduction in transmission of sexually transmitted infections, including HIV".

-Childbirth and prenatal health care cost averaged $7,090 for normal delivery in the United States in 1996.
+Childbirth and prenatal health care costs averaged $7,090 for a normal delivery in the United States in 1996.
 U.S. Department of Agriculture estimates that for a child born in 2007, a U.S. family will spend an average of $11,000 to $23,000 per year for the first 17 years of child's life.
 (Total inflation-adjusted estimated expenditure: $196,000 to $393,000, depending on household income.)

-Investing in family planning has clear economic benefits and can also help countries to achieve their "demographic dividend", which means that countries' productivity can increase when there are more people in the workforce and fewer dependents.
+Investing in family planning has clear economic benefits.
+It can also help countries to achieve their "demographic dividend", which means that countries' productivity can increase when there are more people in the workforce and fewer dependents.
 UNFPA says that "For every dollar invested in contraception, the cost of pregnancy-related care is reduced by $1.47."